Orienting Words

 2.1 Even

-The statements “ p, and even p’ ” are characterized by their relative position on an argument scale:
+This discourse “p, and even p1 ” is characterized by the relative position of p and p1 on an argument scale.

-There is a certain [conclusion] r which determines an argument scale where p’ is [a stronger argument] than p [for the conclusion r].
+There is a certain [conclusion] r which determines an argument scale where p1 is [a stronger argument] than p [for the conclusion c].
 (Ducrot 1973, p.
 229)

-In other words, some even statements are inherently argumentative; they are oriented toward a conclusion r, that can be recovered from the context; they coordinate two arguments p and p’ that support that conclusion; and they hierarchize those two statements, presenting p’ as stronger than p.
+In other words, some even statements are inherently argumentative.
+They are oriented toward a conclusion, c, that can be recovered from the context.
+These statements coordinate two arguments p and p1 which both support the conclusion c, and hierarchize those two statements, presenting p1 as stronger than p.

 We had a great meal, we even had cheese pasta.